Maid of Honor Speech for Sister

 End with a heartfelt toast that invites everyone to celebrate the couple.
 Keep it simple and sincere.

-Example Sister Maid of Honor Speech
+12 Sister Maid of Honor Speech Examples

 "Good evening everyone.
 For those who don't know me, I'm Sarah, Jennifer's sister and very proud maid of honor.